aws/aws-cdi-sdk/USER_GUIDE_TEST_APP.md

 #### Setting log components

 Some log messages are disabled by default to keep log messages from overwhelming the SDK output.
-However, there are several groups of log messages, called “components,” that can be enabled using the ```--log_component``` command line option.
+However, there are several groups of log messages, called “components,” that can be enabled using the ```--log_component``` command-line option.
 Multiple components can be enabled by putting them in quotes, separated by spaces.
 See the ```cdi_test``` usage message for all log components.

 #### Putting it all together